 Tips and trends for Stanley Cup futures

-When deciding on a team to back for a Stanley Cup futures bet, it’s a good idea to look at what measures we can use to help us predict who is going to win.
+When deciding on a team to back for a Stanley Cup futures bet, it’s a good idea to look at what measures we can use to help us predict who will win.
 The NHL is such a tough sport to predict because hockey lends itself well to underdogs.
 Looking at the recent winners of the Stanley Cup, we can see a range of teams that have ended up winning.

 For example, take a look at the Tampa Bay Lightning odds.
 After one of the most dominant regular seasons of all time in 2018-19, the Lightning failed to win even a single playoff game as they lost in the first round to the Blue Jackets.
 Since then, Tampa Bay has won back-to-back Stanley Cups, even though it hasn’t enjoyed the same level of regular-season success.

-The first thing to keep in mind is that playoff hockey and regular season hockey are very different.
+The first thing to keep in mind is that playoff hockey and regular-season hockey are very different.
 Teams that perform well during the regular season aren’t necessarily built in the most optimal way for the postseason.
 Few other sports have as big of a difference between how the game is played during the regular season and the playoffs.
 The NHL becomes much more physical, and goals become harder to come by, rewarding teams that play a structured style.

 Another tactic is looking at more advanced stats and analytics.
 Perform a simple Google search and you can find various resources that attempt to quantify every part of each NHL team.
 For instance, some tools allow you to simulate matchups between teams as they tinker with their lineups.
 Some of these tools even allow you to simulate entire seasons, offering a good first step in the research process.
 While hockey is too complex to reduce to a single number, these tools can help give you an idea and a starting point.

 The Columbus Blue Jackets and the elusive Stanley Cup